Unit 5 - Practice Quiz

 32 What distinguishes an RNN from a standard Feedforward Neural Network?

-B. RNNs have a feedback loop allowing information to persist
+A. RNNs have a feedback loop allowing information to persist

 C. RNNs only work on GPUs

-D. RNNs cannot have hidden layers
+D. RNNs have no activation functions

 33 In an RNN, what is the 'Hidden State'?